Reflections in a Golden Eye (film): Plot

 On the night of Leonora's party, Penderton takes Firebird and rides wildly into the woods, passing the naked Williams at high speed.
 Penderton falls off, catching his foot in the stirrup, and is dragged for a distance.
 In a fit of uncontrollable rage, he viciously beats the horse and begins to sob.
 Williams appears, still naked, and takes the horse.
 As Penderton stands mute in the woods, Williams brings the horse back to the stable to tend its wounds.

 Instead of attending the party, Alison stays home with her friend, Capt.
 Murray Weincheck.
 She is distraught to hear that Weincheck is being harassed out of the army by his superiors.
 Penderton returns to the house during the party, where Leonora discovers what has happened from her maid Susie and Penderton.
 Upon discovering the extent of Firebird's injuries, Leonora interrupts her party and repeatedly strikes her husband in the face with her riding crop in front of the guests.

 Following the party, Penderton becomes infatuated with Williams and starts to follow him around the camp.
 Alison sees Williams leaving Leonora's room again, and goes over to "expose" them.
 However, Williams leaves the room before she can, causing her to snap and declare her intent to leave Langdon.
 Langdon commits her to a sanatorium, telling Leonora and Penderton that Alison was going insane.
 Alison is angry with her husband, and dies of a heart attack soon after he leaves.
 Anacleto disappears soon after her death.

-One night, Penderton looks out his window and sees Williams outside the house.
+One night, Penderton looks out of his window and sees Williams outside the house.
 He thinks Williams is coming to see him, but watches the younger man enter his wife Leonora's room instead.
 Penderton turns on the light to find Williams kneeling beside the bed watching his wife sleep and shoots him dead.
 The film ends with the camera wildly veering back and forth among the dead body, the screaming Leonora, and Penderton.
 The opening line of the novel and the film is restated: "There is a fort in the South where a few years ago a murder was committed."